ciwen3/Public/python/steganography/README.md

 # Use:
 1. Run program
-2. Type E or Encode to add text to a picture OR Type D or Decode to pull text from a picture
+2. Type E or Encode to add text to an image OR Type D or Decode to pull text from an image
 3. Input options (ie. text to hide, output photo and/or input photo)
-4. Get Photo with hidden message when Encoding OR get hidden message from photo when Decoding.
+4. Get image with hidden message when Encoding OR get hidden message from an image when Decoding.

 # Example Encode: